ATR 42: Design

-The ATR 42 has a straight wing with a wing aspect ratio, and retractable landing gear in fairings under the fuselage, with wheel sides visible in flight.
+The ATR 42 has a straight wing with an aspect ratio, and retractable landing gear in fairings under the fuselage, with wheel sides visible in flight.

 The ATR 42 is a straight high-wing airliner with twin turboprops and a T-tail, certified in the transport category, and powered by Pratt & Whitney Canada PW120s.

 It has deicing boots to fly in icing conditions and a retractable landing gear in fairings under the fuselage, with wheel sides visible in flight.

 It has no Auxiliary Power Unit (APU), but can still be autonomous in ground operations, as it has a propeller brake on the starboard engine, allowing the engine to remain running to provide power on the ground.

 It has a pressurized cabin with a circular cross-section, with a 2.57 m inside width for four-abreast seating, allowing 48 seats at a 30 in seat pitch.

 It has a 54.5 m2 wing area and a 24.57 m wing span, for a wing aspect ratio.

 It has a 18,600 kg MTOW, for a wing loading.